modelteam-ai/modelteam.ai/README.md

-# ModelTeam: AI-Powered Skill Validation for Engineers
+# modelteam: AI-Powered Skill Validation for Engineers

-**[ModelTeam](https://modelteam.ai)** is an AI-driven platform that helps engineers validate and showcase their skills.
+**[modelteam](https://modelteam.ai)** is an AI-driven platform that helps engineers validate and showcase their skills.
-By analyzing real-world coding contributions, ModelTeam provides insights into expertise and code quality.
+By analyzing real-world coding contributions, modelteam provides insights into expertise and code quality.

 [View Sample Profile](https://app.modelteam.ai/profile?id=1da842a06520c30722ff3efb96d67a482cd689e6d43b87c882d4b690975a7c31)

-ModelTeam is trained on contributions from over a million engineers across multiple open-source projects, supporting analysis in **15+ programming languages**.
+modelteam is trained on contributions from over a million engineers across multiple open-source projects, supporting analysis in **15+ programming languages**.

 ## Security & Privacy